ByteDev/ByteDev.Validation.Fluent/README.md

 public static class ApiValidationErrors
 {
-    public static ValidationError UrlIsNotValid(string propertyName) => new ValidationError("1001", "Must be a valid URL.", propertyName);
+    public static ValidationError GuidIsNotValid(string propertyName) => new ValidationError("1001", "Must be a valid GUID.", propertyName);

     // ... add more
 }